ruggeri/tech-notes/programming-languages/garbage-collection.md

 as it traces.
 It uses forwarding pointers.
 It only traces *young* objects, it does not follow references into the old space.

-But the root set must contain all references from the old space to the young space.
+But the root set may contain references from the old space to the young space.
+These will need to be updated by the minor collection copying collector.
 How do you track these references?
 You need more write barrier logic.
 When you store a reference in an old generation object, you check if the reference is into the new generation.
-If so, you must store this location in a *remembered set* of locations to check for `old->new` references.
+This is usually as simple as a pointer comparison, since the new generation is a contiguous block.
+If the reference points into the new generation, you store this location in a *remembered set* of locations to check for `old->new` references.

+## Cards

 You can optimize this.
 The write barrier, instead of appending to a remembered set, can "mark" a card dirty.
 A card in HotSpot is 512bytes.
-The dirtied card tells the GC to re-examine the block at trace time for `old->new` references to add to the remembered set.
-After scanning and adding reference locations to the remember set, the GC thread can mark the card clean again.
+A dirtied card indicates that the GC must re-examine the block at trace time for `old->new` references to add to the remembered set.
+After scanning and adding reference locations to the remembered set, the GC thread can mark the card clean again.
 Marking a card is faster for a write barrier than appending to a remembered set.
 More GC work is moved out of the mutator to the GC thread.
 And there is the potential for some coalescing/absorption of writes to the same location.

 To be clear: the generational hypothesis must also include that